jennmald/Stats-and-Data-Analytics/README.md

 # Stats-and-Data-Analytics
-Used R to analyze a data set of statistician qualifications from websites such as Indeed.
+Used R to analyze a data set of statistician qualifications (degree needed, years of experience, skills) from websites such as Indeed.